Martha Graham: Career

 I would find it impossible to dance in Germany at the present time.
 So many artists whom I respect and admire have been persecuted, have been deprived of the right to work for ridiculous and unsatisfactory reasons, that I should consider it impossible to identify myself, by accepting the invitation, with the regime that has made such things possible.
 In addition, some of my concert group would not be welcomed in Germany.

-Goebbels himself wrote her a letter assuring her that her Jewish dancers would "receive complete immunity", however, it was not enough for Graham to accept such an invitation.
+Goebbels himself wrote her a letter assuring her that her Jewish dancers would "receive complete immunity".
+Graham nevertheless rejected the invitation.

 Stimulated by the occurrences of the 1936 Olympic Games, and the propaganda that she heard through the radio from the Axis powers, Graham created American Document in 1938.
 The dance expressed American ideals and democracy as Graham realized that it could empower men and inspire them to fight fascist and Nazi ideologies.
 American Document ended up as a patriotic statement focusing on rights and injustices of the time, representing the American people including its Native-American heritage and slavery.
 During the performance, excerpts from the U.S. Declaration of Independence, Lincoln's Gettysburg Address, and the Emancipation Proclamation were read.
 These were passages that highlighted the American ideals and represented what made the American people American.
 For Graham, a dance needed to "reveal certain national characteristics because without these characteristics the dance would have no validity, no roots, no direct relation to life".

-The beginning of American Document marks modern concepts of performance art joining dance, theater and literature and clearly defining the roles of the spectator and the actors/dancers.
-The narrator/actor starts with "establishing an awareness of the present place and time, which serves not only as a bridge between past and present, but also between individual and collective, particular and general".
-Together with her unique technique, this sociological and philosophical innovation sets dance as a clear expression of current ideas and places and Graham as a pillar of the modern dance revolution.